lqb2/blog/_posts/2025-09-24-no-new-things-day.md

 1. no new things day happened in early september this year but i'm just now getting around to writing about it.
 2. related to the above, the fall c/rush somehow seems more intense than in recent years. idk what that's about, but it feels real to me.
+3. to be contined (it's dessert time atm)!

 ---